Turkey and Russia agree on draft Syria ceasefire, report says

 Turkey has insisted on playing a significant role in negotiations as it hopes to keep any territorial gains by Kurdish forces far from its border with the war-torn country.

-Russia has been the closest and most powerful ally of Syrian president Bashar al-Assad.
+Russia has been the closest and most powerful ally of Syrian President Bashar al-Assad.
 It has carried out airstrikes against rebel groups opposed to the leader's regime since September 2015.